How is a Student Loan Different From a Scholarship

 When applying for student loans, you can choose between federal vs private loans.
 To apply for a federal student loan, you’ll be required to fill out the FAFSA.

 Students are generally eligible to borrow up to a capped amount of federal aid each semester.
-While many students benefit from federal student loans, some students may find the amount of aid they are offered doesn’t always cover what they need.
-To bridge the gap, taking out a private student loan could be an option to cover costs.
+While many students benefit from federal student loans, some students may find the amount of aid they’re offered doesn’t always cover what they need.
+To bridge the gap, taking out a private student loan could help cover costs.

 You can start a Private Student Loan Application right here!